SpiffInc/polyn-ruby/README.md

 5. Stay mobile, but addressable
 6. Design for the required level of consistency

-It is the aim of Polyn to provide for this in a consistent way.
+Polyn implements this pattern in a manner that can be applied to multiple programming languages, such as Ruby, Elixir, or Python, enabling you to build services that can communicate regardless of the language you use.

 ## Installation